Eligibility and Application Instructions:

 Application materials sent directly to the NEH will not be reviewed.

-The application deadline is March 4, 2014 (for email applications).
-Files postmarked by March 4, 2014 will also be accepted.
+Application deadlines should all be 2017.
+The application deadline is March 1, 2017 (for email applications).
+Files postmarked by March 1, 2017 will also be accepted.
 Please indicate on the application cover sheet your first and second choices of workshop dates.

 Your Completed Application Must Include:

 - The NEH application cover sheet (see below for detailed information).

 - An application essay (no longer than two double-spaced pages) that briefly explains your personal and/or professional interest in the Rochester Reform Trail Workshop.